Skip to content

 Solid Oak Dining Table 160 cm

 A solid oak dining table 160 cm is the entry-level size for families and couples with dining table ambitions.
 Comfortable for 4 to 6 people.
 Works particularly well in smaller dining rooms or open living rooms where you don't want to sacrifice too much space.
 The 160 cm version is also popular as a kitchen table.
-Width is standard 80–90 cm but fully customizable.
+Width is standard 80–90 cm but fully adjustable.

 Solid Oak Dining Table 180 cm

 The solid oak dining table 180 cm is by far the most requested size.
 Suitable for 6 to 8 people.
-Spacious enough for a Sunday family dinner, compact enough not to dominate in the average Dutch dining room.
+Spacious enough for a Sunday family dinner, compact enough not to dominate the average Dutch dining room.
 This is the sweet spot in terms of size and price.
 The 180 cm solid oak dining table combines well with almost any interior — from Scandinavian to industrial.

 Solid Oak Dining Table 200 cm

 A solid oak dining table 200 cm is the choice if you want generous seating.
-8 people can sit comfortably, and with an extension or narrow chairs, even 10.
+8 people fit comfortably, and with an extension or narrow chairs, even 10.
 This size makes a statement in the dining room — it's a piece of furniture that attracts attention.
-Ensure at least 80–100 cm of clear space around the table for comfortable passage.
+Ensure at least 80–100 cm of clear space around the table for comfortable movement.

 Solid Oak Dining Table 240 cm